Governance

 GovHack has operated under the umbrella of several organisations since 2012 – including NICTA and Linux Australia.
 In 2017, GovHack became its own company and operates with independence.
 GovHack’s directors are (shown below) and there are also a small number of voting members.

-To become a member of GovHack, please send us an expression of interest in becoming a member.
-Membership is free and our members can vote for new board members and at AGMs.
+To become a member of GovHack, please complete the expression of interest in becoming a member once the AGM is announced.
+Membership application are processed one month before AGM on an annual basis.
+Membership is free but needs to be renewed annually prior to the AGM.
+Our members can vote for new board members, ordinary resolutions at AGMs and special resolutions at SGMs.

 GovHack’s ABN is 57 618 430 167.